jonathanpeppers/android-profiled-aot/README.md

   * `bin/Debug/lib/xamarin.android/xbuild/Xamarin/Android/aprofutil.exe`
   * `bin/Debug/lib/xamarin.android/xbuild/Xamarin/Android/aprofutil.pdb`

+I updated the `aprofutil` script to use `aprofutil.exe` in the current directory.

 For `libmono-profiler-aot.so`, start with [dotnet/runtime#57511][dotnet/runtime#57511] and rebase it on top of the release branch of choice, such as `release/6.0`.